rkevin-arch/ECS189M/utils/mellivora/README.md

 This is a messy list of what I changed on mellivora to make it suit my own purposes.
+All of these changes are based on commit `d67fc12ef5f3a297b60f7b42af3291ec546cfc20`.

 ## Changes